csnemes/shapeshifter/README.md

 *1.2.0
   - Instance builder can be configured to enable the modification of an instance after it is read from the builder
   - Non static custom deserializers can participate in a fix-up phase right before returning the deserialized object hierarchy
+  - Bugfix: Snapshot did not take into account classes which only contained custom deserializers
+  - Bugfix: Snapshot verbose flag did not list the assemblies processed
+  - Small refactorings

 Notes:
 ---